-The estate is located in the municipality of Saint-Laurent-des-Combes in the southeast of the area Saint-Emilion (Bordeaux).
+The estate is located in the commune of Saint-Laurent-des-Combes in the southeast of the area Saint-Emilion (Bordeaux).
 It is classified as a "Grand Cru", although wine connoisseurs often claim a higher rank (Premiere B or A).
 The building was built in 1730.
-The family estate was after a two-year training in the Château Figeac taken over in 1977 by François Mitjavile, who added the name "Rôteboeuf".
-Meanwhile, his eponymous son continues the tradition.
+The family estate was built after two years of training in Château Figeac taken over by François Mitjavile in 1977, who added the name "Rôteboeuf".
+Meanwhile, his son of the same name continues the tradition.
 The term "Côte Roteboeuf", which still appears on old maps, literally means "hill of burping cattle".
-This is derived from the oxen, which used to pull the plow on the farmland belonging to the estate and made the steep slope only with great effort.
-On the label is used since 1994 on the term Chateau waived.
+This is derived from the oxen, which used to pull the plow on the fields belonging to the estate and only managed the steep slope with great effort.
+On the label has been on the term since 1994 Chateau waived.

-The vineyards have been since 1989 after ecological. sustainable Farming policies.
-François Mitjavile is considered a pioneer of extreme yield reduction, a late harvest and very long Maceration times, The company is considered one of the first "garagiste" or Micro-Château (Top wines in small quantities).
-The vineyards cover nearly six hectares of vineyards on clay limestone soils.
-They are with the varieties Merlot (85%) and Cabernet Franc (15%), most of which are very old vine stocks.
-The extremely long-lived red wine is made in traditional cement vats and then aged 18 to 24 months in 100% new barriques, The Mitjavile family owns the two Bordeaux wineries Domaine de l'Aurage (Castillon - Côtes de Bordeaux) and Château Roc de Cambes (Côtes de Bourg).
+The vineyards have been growing since 1989 ecological. sustainable Guidelines managed.
+François Mitjavile is considered a pioneer of extreme yield reduction, a late harvest and a very long one Maceration times, The company is considered one of the first "garage owners" or Micro-Château (Fine wines in small quantities).
+The vineyards cover almost six hectares of vineyards on clay-limestone soils.
+You are with the varieties Merlot (85%) and Cabernet Franc (15%) planted, most of which are very old vines.
+The extremely long-lasting red wine is produced in traditional cement vats and then matures in 100% new ones for 18 to 24 months barriques, The Mitjavile family also owns the two Bordeaux wineries Domaine de l'Aurage (Castillon - Côtes de Bordeaux) and Château Roc de Cambes (Côtes de Bourg).